Why are weeds growing on my block paving or patio?

 In the end weeds grow in or on block paving because of the laziness of householders.

 Just like a car, paving requires cleaning and maintenance, do both and you should be able to prevent weeds from growing in the first place.
+Do only one or none of these things and you're going to have a problem.

 By far the most popular method of removing weeds from block paving is manually.